dspydev/python-projects/furniture-store-receipt-with-python/README.md

 This code simulates a simple furniture store that:

-- sells three items, each with their respective descriptions and prices
+- Sells three items, each with their respective descriptions and prices
-- calculates the sales tax rate and defines a function to calculate the sales tax
+- Calculates the sales tax rate and defines a function to calculate the sales tax
-- simulates a customer purchasing two items from the store
+- Simulates a customer purchasing two items from the store
-- calculates the total cost of the customer's purchases, adds the sales tax, and prints a receipt with the itemization, subtotal, sales tax, and total cost
+- Calculates the total cost of the customer's purchases, adds the sales tax
+- Prints a receipt with the itemization, subtotal, sales tax, and total cost

 The code is optimized for readability and efficiency by using a dictionary to store the inventory, a loop to iterate over the customer's purchases, and f-strings to format the output.